For Canadian Residents

 Canadians qualify because Canada and the United States have a bilateral tax treaty that specifically addresses gambling income and allows non-resident Canadians to apply documented gambling losses against winnings.

-The cost is $199 flat fee per filing, charged only after your refund is received.
-There are no upfront costs.
+The cost is $249 USD flat fee per filing, charged only after your refund is received.
+There are no upfront costs.*

 Treaty Benefits